Consulting Resume Mistakes by Ph.Ds & Advanced Degree Holders

-Aimed at Ph.D.s, engineers, med students, JDs, post-docs, interns, practicing MDs or residents, these magical BCG and McKinsey consulting seminars are crash courses, extended job interviews, and sell weekends all rolled into one.
+Bridge to BCG and McKinsey Insight are events aimed at Ph.D.s, engineers, med students, JDs, post-docs, interns, practicing MDs or residents.
+These magical BCG and McKinsey consulting seminars are crash courses, extended job interviews, and sell weekends all rolled into one.

 If you get invited, show up, and stand out, you’ll put yourself in good stead with the folks at BCG and McKinsey, and will be in a perfect position for the guaranteed interviews that are one of the many prizes of these fabled weekends.